MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CopilotMSAPlatform.md

 ### Best practices

-- Ask detailed and specific questions with a clear goal.
-“Compare Campaign A and B by ROAS” is better than "Compare campaigns."
+- Ask detailed and specific questions with a clear goal. â€œCompare Campaign A and B by ROASâ€ is better than "Compare campaigns."
 - Helpful keywords to start your prompt:

   - Summarize...